otovo/advent-of-code/jp/README.md

 ### SQL

-Run the solutions of day N
+Run the solutions of day N<!--  -->

 ```
 make solution-sql day=1